mrstacey1284/indigo-netdev/README.md

 Examine the HTTP status of a path and set device as OK or ERROR.

+### Local Devices

+Uses the local ARP table to find devices on the network by their hardware or MAC address.

+*NOTE* this device type depends on the `arp` command.
+You can see the active devices by running `arp -a` on your Indigo server to troubleshoot issues.
+Due to different network configurations and routers, some wireless devices may not be seen on a wired network.
+In this case, joining the wireless network on the Indigo server may help.

 ### SSH Server

 All SSH commands are authenticated using a shared keypair.
 This must be generated and